jizzi/keyboard/README.md

 It's useful, but sometimes it's hard to choose a word, leaving you wandering among various dictionary pages, hardly settling on anything.
 So, a cued dictionary option is provided.

+The cued option appears when you type in an expression narrowing the word search, then choose the "word" key.
+The expression may consist of the beginning of the word, number of letters (including spaces), and the end of the word.
+It's possible to omit either the beginning of the word, the end of the word, or both the number of letters and the end of the word.
+If the number of letters is zero, it's ignored, so it's a way to omit it, too.

-What if you do not need every word in a dictionary, but, say, just words starting from "b", ending with "c", and having 9 letters?
-In that case, just type "b", "9", "c", then press "SHIFT" key, and now instead of the "word" key you have "w4d" key.
-Press it.
+For example, what if you need only words starting from "b", ending with "c", and having 9 letters?
+In that case, just type "b", "9", "c", press "word" key, then choose "Cued" option.
 Now the dictionary consists only of words matching your cue — which would be "*ballistic*", "*biometric*", "*bishopric*" and "*bombastic*".

-What options are allowed?
-You can skip the number.
-If you skip it altogether, you'll see a list of words starting with your cue.
-For example, pressing the keys "z", "y", "SHIFT", "w4d", will get you the only word starting with "zy" — which is "*zygote*".
+If you skip the number of letters, you'll see a list of words starting with your cue.
+For example, pressing the keys "z", "y", "word", "Cued", will get you the only word starting with "zy" — which is "*zygote*".

 If you type "0" instead of a positive number, the number of letters is ignored.
-For example, "t", "0", "c", "t", "SHIFT", "w4d", will get you words starting with "t" and ending with "ct", which are "*tact*", "*tract*", "*transact*" and "*Trade Descriptions Act*".
+For example, "t", "0", "c", "t", "word", "Cued", will get you words starting with "t" and ending with "ct", which are "*tact*", "*tract*", "*transact*" and "*Trade Descriptions Act*".

+Another example, "0", "o", "word", "Cued" will get you the words of any length, ending with "o".

 4.